International Fora

 The mandate of ICPEN is to share information about cross-border commercial activities that may affect consumer interests and to encourage international cooperation and collaboration among consumer law enforcement agencies in this scope.
 The core strategies to achieve its mandate are:

-Participants of ICPEN are categorized into members, partners and observers.
-As at November 2018, ICPEN has 61 member authorities and 3 partner organizations (with membership pending).
-Participants usually meet twice a year at plenary conferences hosted by the country which is holding ICPEN’s annual rotating presidency.
-Each presidency is supported by an advisory group composed of the current, former and future Presidents and nominated representatives from within the membership seeking geographical representation and rotating participation of different member organizations.
+Participants of ICPEN usually meet twice a year at plenary conferences hosted by the country which is holding ICPEN’s annual rotating presidency.
+Each presidency is supported by an advisory group composed of the current, former and future Presidents and nominated representatives from within the membership seeking geographical representation and rotating participation of different member organisations.

-Since April 2018, CCCS has been attending ICPEN’s annual conferences and best practices workshops.
+CCCS has been attending ICPEN’s annual conferences and best practices workshops since 2018 and became an ICPEN member in 2022.